DeStefaniAndrei/web3_kickstarer_clone/README.md

 # web3_kickstarer_clone
-MVP for a decentralized version of kickstarter.
-Assures that donators have control over the companies' spending decisions
+MVP for a decentralized version of Kickstarter.
+Ensures that donors have control over companies' spending decisions.

+Operates on the Ethereum Sepolia network